Description

 Applying this definition to our asset in some examples:

-• Looking at the average time in days below previous high water mark of 147 days in the last 5 years of BUG Permanent Portfolio Strategy, we see it is relatively lower, thus better in comparison to the benchmark AGG (376 days)
+• The average days below previous high over 5 years of BUG Permanent Portfolio Strategy is 145 days, which is smaller, thus better compared to the benchmark AGG (588 days) in the same period.

 Performance (YTD)